caoccao/JavetSanitizer/docs/tutorials/play_with_identifier_restriction.md

 # Tutorial - Play with Identifier Restriction

-There are a set of [identifiers](../features/identifier_restriction.md) that cannot be used to prevent identifier confusion.
+There are a set of [identifiers](../features/identifier_restriction.md) that cannot be referenced to prevent malicious script execution.

 ## Sample Identifier - eval